Zafar Khan Ghazi Mosque and Dargah

 Zafar Khan Ghazi Mosque and Dargah (জাফর খাঁ গাজী মসজিদ এবং দরগাহ), officially known as Dargah of Zafar Khan (জাফর খাঁ দরগাহ) is one of the earliest surviving Muslim monument in Bengal.
 The mosque was built by Zafar Khan Ghazi, a general of Delhi in 1298 AD (696 AH).
 The tomb of Zafar Khan, built in 1315 AD (713 AH) is the earliest extant of mausoleum in eastern India.
+The mosque was built using stones from Hindu temples.
 The original structure was also probably used as a madrasa.

 History

-The Mosque of Zafar Khan Ghazi, traditionally dated to 1298 AD based on an Arabic inscription above the central mihrab. however, the 1298 inscription describes the building as a madrasa rather than a mosque, raising questions about its original function.
+The Zafar Khan Ghazi Mosque is traditionally dated to 1298 AD based on an Arabic inscription above the central mihrab.
+However, the 1298 inscription describes the building as a madrasa rather than a mosque, raising questions about its original function.
 The mosque's qibla wall contains several inscriptions from the 13th to early 16th centuries, some of which are not original to the structure, suggesting later modifications or reuse of materials.
 Architectural elements from later periods further indicate renovations over time.
 Another monument in Tribeni, also patronized by Zafar Khan, is similarly inscribed as a madrasa but serves as a tomb, locally believed to be Zafar Khan's burial site.
-A inscription dated 1313 within the tomb’s sarcophagus may refer to the mosque or a related structure as a madrasa.
+An inscription dated 1313 within the tomb’s sarcophagus may refer to the mosque or a related structure as a madrasa.

 Architecture

 Mosque Architecture

 The mosque, an oblong edifice measuring 23.38 by 10.53 m externally, represents the earliest extant example of the brick and stone architectural style introduced by Muslim rulers in Bengal, supplanting the traditional Hindu method of stacking rectangular cut stones without mortar.
+The stones used in constructing the Mosque were repurposed from Hindu temples, indicated by the stone carving of Hindu deities present on certain blocks.
 Over time, the original structure has undergone multiple reconstructions.

 Tomb of Zafar Khan

-Situated few yards to the east of the mosque, across an open courtyard, are two square chambers aligned east-west, constructed side by side.
-The western chamber contains two graves, identified as those of Zafar Khan Ghazi and his wife, while the eastern chamber features four graves onn a platform.
-The roof of the structure is absent, exposing their interiors to the sky.
-Access to each chamber is provided by a central doorway in the northern wall, framed by a rectangular shallow niche and flanked by trefoil arches.
+In the eastern yard of the mosque, there are two square chambers constructed side by side.
+The western chamber contains the graves of Zafar Khan Ghazi and his wife, while four graves are positioned on a masonry platform in the eastern chamber.
+The walls of both chambers are constructed of materials, such as rectangular-shaped stone blocks, taken from older Hindu temples.
+The roof of the tomb is nonexistent.
+The northern wall has a door in the middle part of it adorned with a trefoil arch, through which both of the chambers can be accessed.
+The northern wall of the tomb has frames taken from Hindu temples, as evidenced by the carving of Hindu deities in it.
+The walls of the eastern room also have temple materials with depictions of Ramayana and Mahabharata carved in them.
+Similar stone sculptures also exist in the plinths of the outer face of the tomb.
+Although, the structures do not conform to the architectural conventions of either a Hindu temple or a Muslim tomb, suggesting they were likely constructed on an ad hoc basis using extracted materials from temples.